 - You need to discuss a complex subject and face-to-face is not an option

 - You want to make sure that a given message is seen by a given person or group of people

 First, if we have all tasks represented by Kanban cards on our board, there’s no need to ask questions such as “What are you working on?”, “Do you have any issues?”, “What’s the status of X?” and so on.
 The information is published to the Kanban board and everyone who’s interested goes there and check it.
 There is no need to say that this eliminates a lot of the redundant communication from our process.

 Second, if we only use Slack for important, time-sensitive matters, we dramatically reduce the number of instant messages we get, which in turn reduces the number of involuntary interruptions.
 Moreover, if we only use IM for this purpose, people will know that if someone sends a message over Slack, then it’s important.

 These are just a few simple rules that everyone can follow, but it is amazing what they can do for you.
 Try running your teams like that for a week and you will see for yourself that Slack will feel great again.

 What Is the Bottom Line?

 Slack is a great tool, but it has to be used for what it was made – instant communication.
 It sure brings flexibility to project teams, but at the same time, it can harm efficiency and productivity.

 Teams need to realize that Slack is not a project management tool.
 When it comes to project management, there are much more suitable solutions such as Kanban and Kanban boards in particular, which can eliminate the loss of information, create a smooth workflow and reveal the full capacity of a team.

-And just for the record, we talk a lot about Slack, because we at Kanbanize have been using it for almost a year now.
+And just for the record, we talk a lot about Slack, because we at Kanbanize have been using it for almost two years now.
 However, the article is generally true for Skype, Teams and virtually any other real-time messaging service.